|

 the bulb has it's own special corner and display.

-This display, and webpage, is due to the efforts of Sarah
+This display, and webpage, was due to the efforts of Sarah

-Biles, who runs the museum.
-So please join me in exploring behind
+Biles, who ran the museum a few years ago.
+So please join me

-the glass, to learn the history of this amazing little Palace
+in exploring behind the glass, to learn the history of this amazing

 The Palace Bulb Display